 The Ministère has made available to school service centres, school boards and private educational institutions air exchangers that can be installed in classrooms where persistent air quality problems have been observed.
 Air exchangers are devices that filter out indoor air filled with CO2 and replace it with fresh air brought in from outdoors, thereby improving the indoor air.

 A multidisciplinary working group composed of scientific and technical experts was mandated by the Ministère de la Santé et des Services sociaux to study the issue of ventilation and the transmission of COVID-19 in educational and health care facilities.
-In its report published in January 2021, this group recommended that air purifiers not be used in classrooms, for the following reasons:
+In its report published in January 2021, this group recommended that air purifiers not be used in classrooms.

 These devices are not, however, capable of countering the transmission of SARS-CoV-2 through close contact with an infected person, which is recognized as the principal mode of transmission.